erum-data-idt/website/content/post/aachen.md

 After having a successful meeting in Munich, we meet in Aachen parallel to DPG.

-This is a great opportunity to meet our collaborators as well as whole particle phyisics society in Germany.
+This is a great opportunity to meet our collaborators as well as whole particle physics society in Germany.

 More infos can be found on the [event page](https://indico.physik.uni-muenchen.de/event/7/).